Roasted Pork Tenderloin

 - Rest for a full 10 minutes at the end!
 The internal temp. increases considerably during this time, which ensures the middle is perfectly cooked.
 It also gives the meat time to absorb all of the juices so that they don’t run out when sliced.

-- For Serving: Feel free to make my easy brown gravy recipe to serve over this pork, along with my incredible mashed potatoes and roasted vegetables of your choice!
+- For Serving: Feel free to serve this with my easy garlic butter pasta or mashed potatoes along with roasted vegetables of your choice!

-- Making Gravy: The notes section of the recipe card also outlines how to make gravy with the pan sauce!
+- Serving with Gravy: The notes section of the recipe card also outlines how to make gravy with the pan sauce!

 Storage